karandave211/karandave211.github.io/_posts/2026-04-27-ev-adoption-ahmedabad-consumer-factors.md

   - Electric Vehicles
   - Ahmedabad
   - BBA Research
-excerpt: "A research-based look at why Ahmedabad buyers choose electric two-wheelers – and what still holds them back."
+excerpt: "Primary research on what matters most to buyers – cost savings, range anxiety, gender differences, and battery swapping."
 ---

 Electric two‑wheelers (scooters and motorcycles) are emerging as a practical solution to India’s urban traffic and pollution challenges.
 While the EV segment is still young, its growth trajectory is steep.
 In India, two‑wheelers account for over 70% of all registered vehicles, so electrifying this category offers substantial fuel savings and environmental benefits.